 In terms of using Panaya for testing, what do you find to be the best feature for you and how has this helped your team?

 Canto: For sure was the “Guided test” feature released in December 2014.
 This feature “retired” the spreadsheets and Word documents used to control the test execution and collect test evidences.
 It also provided an excellent support for ERP test management, including planning, execution and follow-up.
 Due that we could execute the test with less technical resources.
 I think that we can’t describe all benefits that we achieved just in numbers.
 There are also intangible benefits that are difficult to measure such as the quality of testing documentation, clear and intelligible testing process, testing script database (to be re-used), reduction of post go-live incidents and less time spent by the business areas and test management/control.

 The functionality to assess the impact of EHP upgrading and plan the tests of a new SAP version is also very useful and can save a lot of time (and money).

 From Excel to end-to-end test management and execution = Simplification and Acceleration

 Relying on tools that are unmanageable and unscalable is risky and time consuming for test managers, technical testers and business users.
 Organizations need a solution that embraces the collaborative part of execution, the tedious part of documentation, and the increasing need for real-time visibility, to increase efficiency, quality and certainty of testing.

-Panaya Test Center delivers a new way of managing and executing functional test cycles so that organizations can validate their changes are delivered without risk.
+Panaya Test Dynamix delivers a new way of managing and executing functional test cycles so that organizations can validate their changes are delivered without risk.
 With Panaya, test managers have the confidence for go-live by not only testing right, but also testing the right things.
 Both Technical testers and key business users have an easy to use solution that greatly increases adoption with collaboration and documentation to get it done seamlessly.
 Testing is simplified and accelerated.